Christian Abbiati: Style of play

 In his prime, Abbiati was a physically strong, reliable and reactive keeper.
-Throughout his career, he stood out for his longevity, work-rate, leadership and composure in goal, as well as his ability to rush off of his line or come out to claim crosses, despite initially being somewhat indecisive in this area in his youth.
-Although his performances became more inconsistent during the later years of his career, he was initially regarded as one of the most talented young Italian goalkeepers of his generation since his emergence with Milan in Serie A during the late 1990s, and he subsequently cemented himself as one of the best Italian goalkeepers of his generation, as well as one of the best shot-stoppers in Serie A.
+Throughout his career, he stood out for his longevity, work-rate, leadership and composure in goal, as well as his ability to inspire a sense of calmness to his defenders.
+He was also effective at rushing off of his line or coming out to claim crosses, despite initially being somewhat indecisive in this area in his youth.
+Although his performances became more inconsistent during the later years of his career, as his reflexes and movement slowed down, he was initially regarded as one of the most talented young Italian goalkeepers of his generation since his emergence with Milan in Serie A during the late 1990s.
+He subsequently cemented himself as one of the best Italian goalkeepers of his generation, as well as one of the best shot-stoppers in Serie A in his prime.

 Political views

 In September 2008, Abbiati sparked controversy and criticism from the Italian media when he declared he was a fascist during an interview with Italian sports magazine Sportweek.
 He later stated he rejected the fascist racial laws and aggressive foreign policies, but declared he was "not ashamed to proclaim" his far-right ideology.
 "I share [the] ideals of fascism, such as the fatherland and the values of the Catholic religion."